Tuesday, October 29, 2024

 When it Rains

 The wet season is about to break in northern Western Australia and then the reports of crime begin.
-Detective Inspector Dan Clements and his team investigate.
+Detective Inspector Dan Clement and his team investigate.
 Detective Sergeant Shepherd is attacked in a hotel carpark.
 A young woman is found badly injured at a local motel.
 Then the remains of a woman tied to a post are found in a river.
 She had been attacked by a crocodile.
 At first it is thought that the same person was responsible for these crimes, however further investigation reveals otherwise.

 Dan had just met Lena but he needs to leave her at his home in Broome while the investigations take him to various locations in The Kimberley including Derby and Kununarra.

 When It Rains by Dave Warner is an action-packed novel which moves at a fast pace.
 As the story unfolds the reader experiences the landscape and climate of north-west Australia as well as a partial glimpse of life in outback communities.
 Another great addition to the ever growing collection of Aussie Noir.
+Number 5 in the Dan Clement series.

 Monday, October 14, 2024